 A landlord is allowed to evict a tenant for failing to pay rent on time.

 According to Oklahoma law, rent is considered late the day after it’s due; grace periods, if any, are addressed in the lease or rental agreement.

 Once rent is past due, the landlord must provide tenants with a 5-Day Notice to Pay if the landlord wants to file an eviction action with the court.
 This notice gives the tenant the option to pay the past due amount in full within 5 days to avoid eviction.

 If the tenant does not pay the rent due by the end of the notice period and remains on the property, the landlord may proceed with the eviction process.

 The Eviction Notice for Nonpayment of Rent should include the total amount of past-due rent owed.

 Get the downloadable 5-Day Eviction Notice for Nonpayment of Rent form template below (.pdf direct link).

-A tenant can be evicted in Oklahoma if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in Oklahoma if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

-Oklahoma landlords must provide tenants with a 15-Day Notice to Comply, giving the tenant 10 days to correct the issue in order to avoid eviction.
+Oklahoma landlords must provide tenants with a 15-Day Notice to Comply, giving the tenant 10 days to correct the issue to avoid eviction.

 If the tenant doesn’t correct the issue within 10 days, they will need to move out within the 15-day deadline on the notice.